We also got in on the fun and washed our bikes (Sorry, I don't have pictures of that). The beautiful sunset after a long day of washing cars:

 Yes, we have bad collar tan lines.
 That's what happens when you spend all day in the sun in missionary clothes.

-We enjoyed going to the authentic Mexican restaurant as a district.
-I'm going to be one of those annoying people on Facebook who posts pictures of their food:
+going to be one of those annoying people on Facebook who posts pictures

 I'm sorry.
 We can get back to business now.